Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Image Restoration and Enhancement

 \section{Image Restoration and Enhancement}

-In principle, event cameras contain all the visual information needed to reconstruct images or a complete video sequence despite their sparse property.
-Meanwhile, as events are endowed with a high temporal resolution, no motion blur, and HDR, it is promising to unlock the potential of event cameras to reconstruct and restore HDR images and high frame rate video with no motion blur.
-Thus, image restoration and enhancement provide the potential to bridge event-based vision with mainstream frame-based vision.
-Consequently, in recent years, extensive research has been focused on exploring DL-based methods in this direction.
+Event cameras hold immense potential for leveraging event cameras in the reconstruction and restoration of HDR images and high frame-rate videos.
+However, their unique imaging paradigm presents a challenge when applying vision algorithms designed for frame-based cameras.
+To address this challenge and bridge the gap between event-based and standard computer vision, many methods have been proposed to reconstruct intensity video frames or images from events.

 In this paper, we group the prevailing methods into two major types: event-based image (or video) reconstruction (with only events as inputs) and event-guided image restoration (hybrid inputs of events and frames).
-For the former, the main problem is how to fully explore the visual information,\eg, edge, from events with DNNs to reconstruct high-quality intensity images or video frames; while the latter explores how to fuse frames and events while leveraging the advantages of events, \eg, HDR, to benefit the image restoration process.
+For the former, the main problem is how to fully explore the visual information, \eg, edge, from events with DNNs to reconstruct high-quality intensity images or video frames; while the latter explores how to fuse frames and events while leveraging the advantages of events, \eg, HDR, to benefit the image restoration process.
 We now review the state-of-the-art (SOTA) techniques in the following sections.